SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 ### Step 1: Solace JMS provider Configuration

-The following entities on the Solace message broker need to be configured at a minimum to enable JMS to send and receive messages within the JBoss Application Server.
+The following entities on the Solace event broker need to be configured at a minimum to enable JMS to send and receive messages within the JBoss Application Server.

-* A Message VPN, or virtual message broker, to scope the integration on the Solace message broker.
+* A Message VPN, or virtual event broker, to scope the integration on the Solace event broker.
 * Client connectivity configurations like usernames and profiles
 * Guaranteed messaging endpoints for receiving and sending messages.
-* Appropriate JNDI mappings enabling JMS clients to connect to the Solace message broker configuration.
+* Appropriate JNDI mappings enabling JMS clients to connect to the Solace event broker configuration.

 {% include_relative assets/solaceConfig.md %}